untypequicode/Let-Me-Diiiiie/README.md

 # Let Me Diiiiie

-In LetMeDiiiiie, you are between the death and the live, but you don't want to rebirthing.
-The only way to be dead is to be killed by Cerber, the tree monkeys heads monster.
-If you don't succeed, you are coming back to live, and you lose.
+One single goal, to die.
+In LetMeDiiiiie, between life and death, the only way to win is to be killed by Cerber, the three-headed monkey monster.
+There won't be any respite, Cerber is very clever, so it's up to you to play!

 ## Contributors